 Rose-Gold Plated Sterling Silver Swarovski Crystal Morganite Halo Ring

 This ring is made of a beautiful crystal called Swarovski, which is one of the best crystals you can buy.
 It’s a stunning color, too.
 The cushion-cut simulated Morganite is surrounded by a halo of cubic Zirconia stones.
 There are also stones in a channel on the shaft of the ring, too.
 It’s sterling silver with a plating of rose gold that makes this an incredibly affordable ring.
-It’s available in sizes 6, 7, and 8.
+It’s available in ring size 6, 7, and 8.
 Due to the composition of the metal band, it’s not resizable.

 Champagne Simulated Morganite and Sterling Silver Round Halo

 The band of this ring is made of pure .925 sterling silver without plating.
 The split shank of the wedding band has simulated diamonds that make it look incredibly expensive and as a real diamond ring without costing a bundle.
 The simulated Morganite stone is a beautiful color that the manufacturer is calling champagne.
 It’s truly a stunning color, and the ring is available in sizes 5 through 10.

 This affordable Morganite ring is made of rose gold over sterling silver.
 The oval Morganite is surrounded by cubic Zirconia stones.
 It measures 9 mm across and is available in sizes 5 through 11.
 This is an incredibly stunning simulated Morganite ring that will give the wearer the experience of Morganite without the price tag associated with a gem.